MERG-DEV/CANMIOfirmware/README.md

     - CANMIOfirmware
     - CBUSlib

-In the project properties you need to put in the header file include paths under C18 Global Options -> mcc18 -> General -> Include directories = ../../githib/CANMIOfirmware; ../../github/CBUSlib
+In the project properties you need to put in the header file include paths under C18 Global Options, for  -> mcc18 -> General -> Include directories.
+For example:  ../../githib/CANMIOfirmware; ../../github/CBUSlib

 The actual CBUSlib files needed by the project are:
   * CBUSlib header files